RestartB/titanium/Privacy.md

 We do not collect any arguments that you provide (URLs, attachments, etc).

+## Error Collection
-## If an error occurs while you are using Titanium, we collect the following information to fix issues and improve the bot experience:
+If an error occurs while you are using Titanium, we collect the following information to fix issues and improve the bot experience:
 - Command / context menu item used
 - Arguments provided when running the command *(if applicable)*
 - Developer information about the error